 Policy change can be big or small.
 It can be petitioning your school board to require healthier cafeteria meals.
 It can be urging your government to invest more in schools, or make child tax credits permanent, or make more children eligible for health insurance.
 Or it can be mobilizing your contacts to speak out on a critical cause, in person or online.

 United Way galvanizes people to speak out for change.
 We're amplifying individuals’ voices on important community issues.
 As the largest privately-funded nonprofit in the world, we provide a platform for people to take meaningful action that makes a difference.

-United Way's Policy Work
+United Way's Public Policy and Advocacy Work

-United Way’s Policy Agenda for the 116th Congress helps fulfill our obligation to assist policy-makers in crafting the best possible governmental policies in the areas of health, education, and financial stability, while also tackling important policies that strengthen communities at-large.
+United Way’s Policy Agenda for the United States 116th Congress helps fulfill our obligation to assist policy-makers in crafting the best possible governmental policies in the areas of health, education, and financial stability, while also tackling important policies that strengthen communities at-large.

 Review our policy priorities to advance the fight for the health, education, and financial stability of every person in every community.

 United Way Worldwide has been advocating for comprehensive support for the nonprofit sector and the communities across the U.S. in federal coronavirus relief legislation.
 Thousands of United Way advocates raised their voices through e-mails, calls, and tweets at the end of March in support of nonprofits on the frontlines of the pandemic and children, workers, and families.
 Congress listened!